StrandSpace2Murphi/StrandSpace2Murphi/README.md

 >>|Mod(i,str,s,M,L)|  SpyK(m1) & SpyK(m2) & !SpyK(Mod(m,k)) |  Mod(m1,m2); SpyK(Mod(m1,m2)) := True|
 >>|Exp(i,str,s,M,L)|  SpyK(m1) & SpyK(m2) & !SpyK(Exp(m,k)) |  Mod(m1,m2); SpyK(Exp(m1,m2)) := True|

-Difficulty<br>
----
-- There are three agents in Otway-Rees including Alice, Bob and Server.
-Besides, We implemented a mechanism for forwarding secrecy with the help of `tmp` message.
-When agent receives oneA message that cannot be decrypted from its own knowledge, it forwards this message tagged as `tmp` to another agent.
-- Diffie Hellman is one of the earliest practical examples of public key exchange implemented within the field of cryptography which involes sophicated mathematics theories, e.g., modular exponentiation.
-The intruder supports the man-in-the-middle attack, which plays the role of sending the forged message to Alice and Bob respectively.
-Thus, Alice and Bob  thought  he was communicating with the intended agents.
-- 5G EAP-TLS authentication is a practical protocol to ensure the communication security.
-There are four participating entities in this protocol, UE, SEAF, AUSF and SUPI.
-It's hard to explore the whole state space because of numerous message exchanged.
-Besides, EAP-TLS uses a negotiated key  as the encrypted key which is a tetrad hash message.

 Installation<br>
 ---